EliiseS/website/website/content/posts/dockerizing-devops.md

 ## About the project

 I've created the [terraform-pester-devcontainer-example repository](https://github.com/EliiseS/terraform-pester-devcontainer-example) to demonstrate devcontainer pipelines.
 The project consists of:

 - [terraform](https://github.com/EliiseS/terraform-pester-devcontainer-example/blob/master/main.tf) to provision resources in Azure Devops
-- [tests](https://github.com/EliiseS/terraform-pester-devcontainer-example/blob/master/tfIntegration.tests.ps1) covering the terraform written in Pester, a powershell testing framework
+- [tests](https://github.com/EliiseS/terraform-pester-devcontainer-example/blob/master/tfIntegration.tests.ps1) covering the terraform written in Pester, a PowerShell testing framework
   - More about testing terraform with Pester [in my previous post](https://dev.to/eliises/testing-terraform-with-pester-1b01)
 - [devcontainer](https://github.com/EliiseS/terraform-pester-devcontainer-example/blob/master/.devcontainer/Dockerfile) with the development environment

 ### CI pipeline checks

 In a CI pipeline for this project we want to:

 - validate terraform with tflint
 - run the Pester tests
 - validate the devcontainer can be built